 Allow the fried seitan pieces to cool and drip dry on a wire rack before seasoning with salt.

-Serve with pickles and/or whatever condiments you are most in love with.
+Serve with pickles, some jazzy spicy potatoes, and/or whatever condiments you are most in love with.

 This is where this recipe really shines and gets exciting.